Createdd/Writing/2020/articles/understandingCNN.md

 Today I want to talk about CNNs used in Neural Style Transfer.
 There are already quite a few articles and tutorials available.
 Sometimes some content is just copied, some provide novel implementation.
 What all have in common is a very fast dive into specifics.
 Too specific in my opinion.
 Not only that, but there are often implementation details that make it harder to focus on the main concept as a whole.

 This article can be considered as an overview and comprehension of other articles (listed in my "Inspiration" section), to understand the concept on a higher level.
-My intention is to strip away some implemenation details, but being high level enough for beginners (snd sparking curiosity for the original research paper and subsequent implementations).
+My intention is to strip away some implemenation details, but being high level enough for beginners (and sparking curiosity for the original research paper and subsequent implementations).

 ## Table of Contents